natebrunelle/cs1110f18/markdown/lab08-crypto.md

 # Code Breaking

-If you have extra time, try writing code to break encryption without knowing the key.
+If you have even more extra time, try writing code to break encryption without knowing the key.

 For `ceasar`, you might try a simple loop over possible keys and print them all; you can likely pick out the correct one pretty easily.
 You can also use the observation that English texts generally have about 16% spaces and 13% `e`s to filter out some highly-unlikely keys that do not result in enough of these characters.